Franklalalala/dummy_uni_electrolyte_docs/docs/index.rst

-Welcome to the AutoSteper's documentation
+Welcome to the Uni-Electrolyte's documentation
 ===================================

-AutoSteper is a Python package to simulate and analyze the stepwise reaction in a fully automated fashion.
-That is:

--  Build on the fly
--  Optimize on the fly
--  Topological check on the fly

-Additionally, multiple analysis pipelines are available.
-Currently, it well supports the exohedral fullerene systems
-:math:`\rm C_{2n}X_m(X=H, F,Cl, Br, I, OH, CF_3, CH_3)`.
-This is the
-user guide to help users hands-on.
+Uni-Electrolyte

 .. note::

-   This is a stable version, all key modules have been tested.
+   This is a beta version, under nightly development.

 Table of Contents